espnet/espnet/doc/espnet2_training_option.md

 ## Change the number of iterations in each epoch

-By default, an ``epoch`` indicates using up whole data in the training corpus and the following steps will also run after training for every epochs:
+By default, an ``epoch`` indicates using up whole data in the training corpus and the following steps will also run after training for every epoch:

 - Validation
 - Saving model and checkpoint
 - Show result in the epoch

-Sometimes the examination after training with whole corpus is too coarse if using large corpus: `--num_iters_per_epoch` restrict the number of iteration of each epochs.
+Sometimes the examination after training with a whole corpus is too coarse if using large corpus: `--num_iters_per_epoch` restrict the number of iteration of each epoch.

 ```bash
 python -m espnet2.bin.asr_train --num_iters_per_epoch 1000